jamiealquiza/langolier/README.md

 curl -XPOST 'http://127.0.0.1:9200/metadata/some-type/' -d " { "TimeStamp": "2014-04-02T13:04:01.578-04:00", "some-key": "some-val" }"
 </pre>

-(Note: Kibana should be configured to use the 'TimeStamp' field for time references.)

 This allows any number of machines to push arbitrary data to a shared queue for organized storage.

 #### Watch it go